WHAT IS HAPPENING WITH COVID-19?

 What are Weigh Ins?

 In the weighted divisions, prior to every single game, every player on both teams will weigh in on a certified scale to verify that the players are the correct weight.
 If a player is too light or heavy, they will not be able to play.
 Parents should consider this scenario when deciding which division to register.
+All players must attend and make weight at one of two certified weigh ins in order to play during the season.

 What is an Unweighted Division?